Find Free Snohomish County Public Records: Arrest, Probation & More

 4. South Division

-You can order copies of court records from the District Court Clerk’s Office via the Request for Court and/or Administrative Records form.
+You can order copies of court records from the District Court Clerk’s Office via the Request for Court & Administrative Records form.
 Copies cost 50 cents per page and can be ordered in person, through the mail, via email, or by fax.

 The form requires the requester to know the court case number in question.
 You can look this up by using the Washington Courts Case Search site.
 You can submit your request via email by sending it to [email protected].